Entit-y/Reconator/README.md

 ## Prerequisites

-Before running the script, ensure that the following tools are installed on your system:
+Before running the script, ensure that the following tools are installed and accessible in your system's PATH:

 - [Subfinder](https://github.com/projectdiscovery/subfinder)
 - [Httpx](https://github.com/projectdiscovery/httpx)